 This page highlights the requirements, responsibilities, and impacts of constructing or restoring levees.
-This page is intended for communities, states and federal agencies that plan on constructing or restoring levees.
+This page is intended for communities, states, and federal agencies that plan on constructing or restoring levees.

-For FEMA to consider issuing an “adequate progress” determination, FEMA must receive a written application from the community documenting that certain project financing considerations and project construction milestones have been met.
-Such projects reduce but do not eliminate, the risk of flooding to people and structures in “levee-impacted” areas.
+To consider issuing an “adequate progress” determination, FEMA must receive a written application from the community, documenting that it has met certain project financing considerations and project construction milestones.
+Find information on the data, documentation, and mapping requirements for Zone A99 in the Useful Resources below and on the Adequate Progress (Zone A99) Requirements page.

 - Guidelines and Standards for Flood Risk Analysis and Mapping

-For additional information on levees, levee risk, levee safety and mapping, visit FEMA’s Levee Resources Library.
+For additional information on levees, levee risk, levee safety, and mapping, visit FEMA’s Levee Resources Library.